SebMouren/command-line-api-wiki/Features-overview.md

 System.CommandLine provides a set of default features that are useful to people using it to develop apps as well as to the users of those apps.
 This is a quick overview of those features, using the app we created in
-[[Your first app with System.CommandLine|Your-first-app-with-System.CommandLine]] or [[Your first app with System.CommandLine.DragonFruit|Your-first-app-with-System.CommandLine.DragonFruit]] (which are functionally equivalent).
+[Your first app with System.CommandLine](Your-first-app-with-System.CommandLine) or [Your first app with System.CommandLine.DragonFruit](Your-first-app-with-System.CommandLine.DragonFruit) (which are functionally equivalent).

 ### Get help